pjn51/brainweb-2/Work/Work Meetings/22-06-14 Syed OoO.md

 - Sprint planning happens on Mondays, based on a ticket system I think.
 - My position is "Technical Analyst - Measurement"
 - I should learn where the data is stored.
 This is essential.
-- A capstone project for my Q1 would be building a [[CRON job]] that actually goes into production.
+- A capstone project for my Q1 would be building a [[Cronjob]] that actually goes into production.
 - I will be focusing on job seeker feedback tasks